mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 ---

 ### §1.
 Preamble
-Kanthaus is an open-entry common-space in Germany dedicated to the common good.
-It is governed in three layers: the Constitutional layer, the Collective layer and the Operational layer—
+Kanthaus is an open-entry common-space dedicated to the common good.
+It is governed in three layers—

-1. The Constitutional layer prescribes _who decides what should happen and how_.
-This layer contains the core agreements—such as Purposes, Positions and Procedures—which both support and supersede agreements at the following layers.
+1. The Constitutional layer outlines _who decides what should happen and how_.
+This includes core agreements such as Purposes, Positions and Procedures.
+Agreements at this level support and supersede agreements in the following layers.
 It is documented in the Constitution (this document) and supported by the [FAQ](../governancefaq/).
-1. The Collective layer prescribes _what should happen_.
-This layer contains other formal agreements—such as policies, schedules and best-practices—which support and supersede agreements in the Operational layer.
+1. The Collective layer outlines _what should happen_.
+This layer contains other formal agreements such as policies, schedules and best-practices.
+Agreements at this level support and supersede agreements in the Operational layer.
 It is documented in [the Collective Agreements](../collectiveagreements/).
 1. The Operational layer describes _what actually happens_.
 This layer contains unconscious, informal and semi-formal agreements such as norms, sub-group agreements and spontaneous activity.
 It is not centrally documented.

 ### §2.
 Purposes